 Mid-range pricing.
 Reserve ahead of time June through September.

-Daskaloyianni 33, Chania Old Town
+To Maridaki Daskaloyianni 33, Chania Old Town

 Maridaki is the undisputed local favorite for seafood in Chania's Old Town, and it has earned that reputation the hard way: by serving only what the fishermen brought in that morning.
 The owner and chef, Yannis Koumakis, buys his fish daily directly from local boats, which means the menu changes with the catch and the season.
 The fish soup is the restaurant's signature and the one dish I would order every time.
 Simple, clean, deeply flavored.